nfdi4cat/pid4cat-model/nfdi4cat_details.md

 In a future version, the non-standard values the in **Type**-column could be replaced by references to type declarations in a datatype registry (DTR).
 Such DTRs are still under development and not yet widely used.

-The LICENSE specifies the licence for the metadata in the PID-record.
+The METADATA_LICENSE specifies the licence for the metadata in the PID-record.
 It will be fixed to CC0-1.0 in the NFDICat service to facilitate reuse.

 Since pid4cat is a linkML-model we have all tools at hand to create records or an API.